 INTERNATIONAL JOURNALISM CONCENTRATION

 All students are required to complete a total of 27 units for the award of an MA degree.
 Each unit-bearing Course counts as 3 units.
 A 3-unit Course involves 45 hours of teaching.
-For International Journalism concentration, the 27 units will consist of 15 units of unit-bearing Core Courses and 12 Elective units.
+The 27 units consist of 15 units of unit-bearing Core Courses and 12 Elective units.

-We adopt the rolling admission policy and open a window for application from 16 November to 30 June (First Round 16 November – 15 January; Second Round 16 January – 30 June).
+We adopt a rolling admission policy and open a window for application from mid-November to end- June.
 It may be to your advantage to apply as early as possible, as the window may close earlier when all spots are filled.
-Short-listed applicants may be notified of an interview.

 1. Do you offer scholarships?

-Merit-based scholarships will be awarded in the second semester to students with outstanding academic performance in the first semester.
-Awarded students receive between HK$10,000 and $20,000.
+Merit-based scholarships will be awarded to students with outstanding academic performance in the first semester.

 2. Can I live on campus?